micmejia/bible-dump/NKJV/Ecclesiastes/Eccl 8.md

 All this I have seen, and applied my heart to every work that is done under the sun: _There is_ a time in which one man rules over another to his own hurt. ## Death Comes to All

 ###### 10
-Then I saw the wicked buried, who had come and gone from the place of holiness, and they were forgotten[^d] in the city where they had so done.
+Then I saw the wicked buried, who had come and gone from the place of holiness, and they were forgotten in the city where they had so done.
 This also _is_ vanity.

 ###### 11
 Because the sentence against an evil work is not executed speedily, therefore the heart of the sons of men is fully set in them to do evil.